From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 • Accessibility challenges (zoom, readability)

-This shifted the product from “mobile UI” → field tool
+This shifted the product from “mobile app” → field tool

 We created a mobile design system while building the app.

-Why: Consistency, accessibility, and scalability were required immediately
+Why: Consistent and standard patterns, accessibility, and scalability were required immediately

 How we shaped the work